owlnext-fr/owlnextjs-community/docs/concepts.md

 ## Translations

-I18n is already included in the project, and you can use any JSON object stored in a language file using `public/locales/<language code>/<dictionary>.js`.
+Translation is already included in the project, and you can use any JSON object stored in a language file using `public/locales/<language code>/<dictionary>.js`.

 In this project, only french (`fr`) translations are included ; but you can add dictionaries and translation methods from the `useTranslation` hook (`hooks/useTranslation/translations/index.ts`).